jackbrookes/uxf-web-settings/README.md

+NOTE: This is now incompatible with UXF 2.0.
+Current solution for web builds is to use the new Web AWS DynamoDB Data Handler.

 # UXF Web Settings

 This is a Unity package that provides an alternative way to start a UXF Session.
 It can download a settings file from a public URL - allowing researchers to remotely modify experiment settings to builds of experiments deployed outside of a lab.